-- Provider agency supervisors, or their designees, authorized to represent their agency in meeting AND provide their agency staff with feedback regarding QA requirements, issues/concerns or compliments given by the CQRT. - LPHA and licensed, waivered, or registered interns who have attended CQRT training or orientation.
+- Provider agency supervisors, or their designees, authorized to represent their agency in meeting AND provide their agency staff with feedback regarding QA requirements, issues/concerns or compliments given by the CQRT. - Licensed, waivered, or registered LPHA who have attended CQRT training or orientation.